Tongzhou0101/Tongzhou0101.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our work **AdaPI** is accepted by **ICCAD2024**.
+Our work **AdaPI** is accepted by **ICCAD 2024**.
 It achieves adaptive private inference, efficiently ensuring model security and data privacy in edge computing.